Hunting for Caves and the Milky Way in Sedona

 Soldiers Pass cave sedona arizona

-After I wrapped up this quick hike, I went to hammock and eat.
 I’m not really sure what meal it was, as it was only about 10:30, but it was also my second meal of the day.
-I think the hobbits would call it second breakfast and I’m not disagreeing with anyone who knows Gandalf on a first name basis.
-Anyways, I got in a quick snooze before packing up in Sedona and heading down into the hot valley below.
+I think the hobbits would call it second breakfast, and I’m not disagreeing with anyone who knows Gandalf on a first-name basis.

-I may have only been in Sedona for 12 hours but I made every minute count.
+I may have only been in Sedona for 12 hours, but I made every minute count.

-Quick adventures like this remind me to always be grateful for what you’re able to do and the moments you can enjoy.
+Quick adventures like this remind me to always be grateful for what I’m able to do and the moments I can enjoy.
 A mere three months ago I had just wrapped up my fifth chemo treatment and had little idea what was going to happen to future-Alec.
 But now, as I’ve probably said before, we’re back to the regularly scheduled programming of adventuring as much as possible.

-Other Sedona Caves
+Other Sedona Caves to Know About

 Keyhole Cave Sedona

-Be careful climbing into the Keyhole Cave as it can be a bit slippery going up and down.
+Be careful climbing into the Keyhole Cave, as it can be a bit slippery going up and down.

 Sedona Cave Keyhole Cave Arizona